Manual prepared in terms of Section 51 of the Promotion of Access to Information Act (Act 2 of 2000)

 The Promotion of Access to Information Act (PAIA) of 2000, as amended in accordance with the Protection of Personal Information Act (POPIA) of 2013, requires that all juristic entities maintain a PAIA / POPIA Manual.

-PAIA gives effect to section 32 of the Constitution, which provides that everyone has the right to access information held by the State, as well as information held by another person (or private body) when such privately held information is required for the exercise and protection of rights.
+PAIA gives effect to section 32 of the Constitution, which provides that everyone has the right to access information held by the State and information held by another person (or private body) when such privately held information is required for the exercise and protection of rights.

 More broadly, PAIA aims to underline the importance of access to information in a democratic society by fostering a culture of transparency and accountability.
 PAIA does this by requiring public (government) and private (non-government) bodies to create both a manual describing the type of records they hold and procedures for others to access that information.

-PAIA also sets limits on the types of information that can be accessed i.e., information requested might not be granted under various circumstances.
+PAIA also limits the types of information that can be accessed, i.e., information requested might not be granted under various circumstances.

 This manual is compiled in accordance with Section 14 of PAIA and offers an outline of Cloud Property Solutions’ information, which is accessible to the public.
 This includes: